BiscuitDevelopment/SkyblockAddons/README.md

   </a>
 </p>

-A Minecraft Forge mod with many features to make your Hypixel skyblock experience better.
+A Minecraft Forge mod with many features to make your Hypixel Skyblock experience better.
 Always looking for more features to add!

 Special Credits
 -----
-InventiveTalent for  allowing us to use her magma boss API in our project, please check out her magma boss timer website at https://hypixel.inventivetalent.org/skyblock-magma-timer/ .
+InventiveTalent for  allowing us to use her magma boss API in our project, please check out her magma boss timer website at https://hypixel.inventivetalent.org/skyblock-magma-timer/

 Thanks to YourKit
 ------